micuat/cconline/content/posts/2020-08-06-best-practices-session.md

 ![](/images/2020-08-06-best-practices.png)

-30 minutes of Naoto's solo on blue background, followed by an improvisational Facebook-messenger call of Naoto and Jorge.
+30 minutes of Naoto's solo on blue background, followed by an improvisational Facebook-messenger call of Naoto in Cologne and Jorge at Performing Arts Forum.

 {{< rawhtml >}}
 <div class="youtube-container">